Sewer56/nexus-what-i-want-to-build/docs/dxt-lossless-transform.md

     1. A file is stored on the Nexus servers only once, even across mod updates.
           - Currently we duplicate files across mod updates, which is very wasteful.
-          - Cost savings for Nexus Mods!!
+          - Cost savings for Nexus Mods!
+More on this later.
     2. When updating mods, we can skip downloading files that haven't changed.
           - This is a big deal, as it saves massive bandwidth.
     3. We can also make 'deltas' (binary patches), from old to newer versions.